bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

 directly in the browser.

 Every widget has a ``.js_on_change`` property.
-The callback assigned to this property will be called whenever
+The callback assigned to this property will be called whenever the state of the widget changes.

-.js_on_event
+Some widget also have a``.js_on_event`` property.
+The callback assigned to this property will be called whenever an event occurs in the browser.
+[TBD: do any widgets other than button/dropdownbutton use this?]

 There are three options for generating a JavaScript callback: